ceford/cefjdemos-data-jdm-help/articles/en/articles/articles-edit.md

 decoding="async"
 srcset="https://docs.joomla.org/images/thumb/0/03/Help-4x-screenshot-article-edit-associations-en.png/900px-Help-4x-screenshot-article-edit-associations-en.png 1.5x, https://docs.joomla.org/images/thumb/0/03/Help-4x-screenshot-article-edit-associations-en.png/1200px-Help-4x-screenshot-article-edit-associations-en.png 2x"
 data-file-width="2880" data-file-height="1085" width="600" height="226"
-alt="Help-4x-screenshot-article-edit-associations-en.png" />
+alt="articles edit form associations tab" />

 ### Configure Edit Screen

-**Note**: This can be hidden by a user with Admin permissions in the [Article:
+**Note**: This can be hidden by a user with Admin permissions in the
-Options](https://docs.joomla.org/Help4.x:Articles:_Options/en "Help4.x:Articles: Options/en").
+Article: Options.

 <img
 src="https://docs.joomla.org/images/thumb/b/bc/Help-4x-screenshot-article-edit-configure-edit-screen-en.png/600px-Help-4x-screenshot-article-edit-configure-edit-screen-en.png"
 decoding="async"
 srcset="https://docs.joomla.org/images/thumb/b/bc/Help-4x-screenshot-article-edit-configure-edit-screen-en.png/900px-Help-4x-screenshot-article-edit-configure-edit-screen-en.png 1.5x, https://docs.joomla.org/images/thumb/b/bc/Help-4x-screenshot-article-edit-configure-edit-screen-en.png/1200px-Help-4x-screenshot-article-edit-configure-edit-screen-en.png 2x"
 data-file-width="2880" data-file-height="970" width="600" height="202"
-alt="Help-4x-screenshot-article-edit-configure-edit-screen-en.png" />
+alt="articles edit form configute edit screen tab" />

 - **Publishing Options**.
-If Hide, the [Publishing Options tab](https://docs.joomla.org/Help4.x:Articles:_Edit/en#publishing "Help4.x:Articles: Edit/en")
-  will not show in the Backend.
+If Hide, the Publishing Options tab will not show in the Backend.
 This means that Backend users will not be able to edit the fields in this tab.
 These fields will always be set to their default values.
 - **Article Options**.
-If Hide, the [Article Options tab](https://docs.joomla.org/Help4.x:Articles:_Edit/en#options "Help4.x:Articles: Edit/en")
-  will not show in the Backend.
+If Hide, the Article Options tab will not show in the Backend.
 This means that Backend users will not be able to edit the fields in this tab.
 These fields will always be set to their default values.
 - **Administrator Images and Links**.
-If Yes, the [Images and Links tab](https://docs.joomla.org/Help4.x:Articles:_Edit/en#imagesandlinks "Help4.x:Articles: Edit/en") will show.
+If Yes, the Images and Links tab will show.
 - **Frontend Images and Links**.
 If Yes, the Images and Links tab will show in the Frontend article editor screen.